'Dangerous.' 'Abuse.' 'Lawless': Bipartisan attack on Trump national emergency declaration

 "We cannot allow the president to get away with a national emergency declaration, which is a clear abuse of power and likely unconstitutional," he said.

-Sen. Brian Schatz, D-Hawaii, said he could only image the blowback of President Barack Obama had tried the same thing.
+Sen. Brian Schatz, D-Hawaii, said he could only imagine the blowback if President Barack Obama had tried the same thing.

 "The inability to negotiate with a coequal branch is not an emergency.
 A failure to secure money is just not just the same as a natural disaster or terrorism event.
 And I look forward to a big bipartisan vote rejecting this nonsense.
 Can you imagine the screaming (if) Obama did this?" he asked.